cacticouncil/buddybots/README.md

 # ABOUT

+_buddybots_ is a _Doom 3_ GPL source port incorporating AI capture-the-flag bots scripted in Python, forked from the _dhewm 3_ project.

+To build the project, follow these steps:

+1) Install Boost (32-bit) and Python (32-bit).
+64-bit builds have not been thoroughly tested.
+2) Install the dhewm3-libs (see below).
+3) Run the CreateBuildFiles.bat file (or similar command on other platforms).
+4) Build the project from the generated files.

+See documentation for additional information on building AI bot scripts.

 _dhewm 3_ is a _Doom 3_ GPL source port, know to work on at least Windows, Linux, Mac OS X and FreeBSD.

 The goal of _dhewm 3_ is bring _DOOM 3_ with the help of SDL to all suitable